SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-cluster.md

 url: /setup/operate-cluster/
 ---

-_High Availability and cluster scalability are features of the [Data Center Edition](https://redirect.sonarsource.com/editions/datacenter.html)._
+_High availability and cluster scalability are features of the [Data Center Edition](https://redirect.sonarsource.com/editions/datacenter.html)._

-Once the [SonarQube cluster is installed](/setup/install-cluster/), you have a High Availability configuration that allows your SonarQube instance to stay up and running even if there is a crash or failure in one of the cluster's nodes.
+Once the [SonarQube cluster is installed](/setup/install-cluster/), you have a high availability configuration that allows your SonarQube instance to stay up and running even if there is a crash or failure in one of the cluster's nodes.
 Your SonarQube cluster is also scalable, and you can add application nodes to increase your computing capabilities.

 ## Start, Stop, or Upgrade the Cluster